Pet psychologists can be useful in developing effective techniques for treating cat behavior problems.

 Note: Some cat behaviors (such as litter box problems) can be caused or magnified by a medical condition.
 Please consult with your veterinarian when assessing the source of your cat's behavior problem in order to rule out a disease or disorder.

-You need a psychologist for your cat for the same reasons you might need a human psychologist: to assist you in understanding and overcoming a behavior pattern that you want to change, but haven't been able to.
-Only in this case, the undesired behavior pattern is in your cat.
+You need a cat behaviorist for your cat for the same reasons you might need a human psychologist: to assist you in understanding and overcoming a behavior pattern that you want to change, but haven't been able to.
+Only in this case, the undesired behavior pattern is in your kitty (Obviously).